we-are-va/we-are-va.github.io/_work/suncare.md

   image: "/uploads/suncare_logo.jpg"
 - template: 1-column-text
   block: one-column-1
-  content: VA began the journey of site building as we always do - by looking at the
-    evidence. <br><br>How was the site being used?<br>What information is valuable to browsers?
-And; what role does it play in the overarching business now and into the future? <br><br>From there we began charting user flow and organising information by relevancy.<br><br>Suncare.org.au is now a modern website that ties closely to their brand.
-The site provides an easy to use platform that firstly connects browsers with much-needed information and secondly nurtures users by encouraging brand engagement by providing a longer ‘user-opted’ click journey that develops brand confidence.
+  content: Suncare.org.au is now a modern website that ties closely to their brand.
+    <br><br>The site provides an easy to use platform that firstly connects browsers
+    with much-needed information and secondly nurtures users by encouraging brand engagement by providing a longer ‘user-opted’ click journey that develops brand confidence.
   headline: Web Design
 - template: full-width-media-element
   block: media-1